AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/shared-cat-manage.md

 # Manage custom shared catalogs

-<Vars.sitedatavarb2b/> provides two types of shared catalog: public and custom.
+<p><Vars.sitedatavarb2b/> provides two types of shared catalog: public and custom.
 A public catalog is the default shared catalog.
 It is automatically displayed to all guest customers and to logged-in customers that are not company users.
 The seller assigns a custom shared catalog to specific companies as configured by admin.
-There can only be one public catalog, and it cannot be deleted.
+There can only be one public catalog, and it cannot be deleted.</p>

 **Service name:**